 On appeal, the case was affirmed.
 In affirming the lower court’s decision, the appellate court rejected the plaintiff’s argument that his claims against the hospital should not be considered medical malpractice claims but should be viewed as claims of traditional negligence, for which no affidavit is required.
 The court explained that the plaintiff’s allegations called into question whether the hospital’s medical staff provided adequate medical care, which fits squarely within the meaning of a medical malpractice claim.

 Claims Against Nursing Homes May Be Considered Medical Malpractice

 It is important for anyone who has a loved one in a Maryland nursing home to understand that, depending on the nature of the allegations, courts may view these claims as medical malpractice cases.
 If this is the case, under Maryland law, there are additional requirements that must be met, including the filing of a certificate of merit.
 To learn more about Maryland nursing home negligence cases, contact an experienced personal injury attorney.

 Are You in Need of a Nursing Home Negligence Attorney?

 If you have a loved one whom you believe has been provided with inadequate medical care while residing at a Maryland nursing home, you may be entitled to monetary compensation through a Maryland personal injury lawsuit.
-The skilled personal injury and medical malpractice attorneys at the law firm of Lebowitz & Mzhen, LLC have extensive experience in both traditional negligence cases as well as medical malpractice cases.
+The skilled personal injury and medical malpractice attorneys at the law firm of Lebowitz & Mzhen Personal Injury Lawyers have extensive experience in both traditional negligence cases as well as medical malpractice cases.
 We understand the distinctions between the two, and we have a broad network of experts to assist in the preparation of our clients’ cases.
 Call 410-654-3600 today to schedule a free consultation with an attorney to discuss your case.

 More Blog Posts: